charles-uno/charles-uno.github.io/_drafts/2019-04-20-valakut-cycling-simulation.md

 ## Caveats and Conclusions

 The Titan Shift numbers suggest that by T5, [[Sheltered Thicket]] is better than [[Taiga]].
 There's reason to be skeptical.
 As noted above, the model plays each game every possible way and keeps the best outcome.
 If the model cycles [[Sheltered Thicket]] and doesn't like what it finds, it essentially gets to rewind and do something else instead.
-The computer essentially has superhuman "instincts" that tell it when there's something good on top of the deck.
+In effect, the computer has superhuman "instincts" about when there's something good on top of the deck.

 Even so, I think it's fair to say the conventional wisdom undervalues [[Sheltered Thicket]] -- or perhaps overvalues [[Cinder Glade]].
 In 98% of games, [[Cinder Glade]] will enter the battlefield tapped, or it'll enter untapped at a time when it doesn't matter.
 It's only that other 2% of games where [[Cinder Glade]] enters the battlefield untapped at a crucial time.
 That's once out of 50 games.